reframejs/reframe/docs/usage-manual.md

 are implemented by the `@reframe/server` plugin.
 The plugin is agnostic and can be used with any web framework.

-You can take full control the server-side rendering by running `$ reframe eject server-rendering`.
+You can take full control over the server-side rendering by running `$ reframe eject server-rendering`.

 And you can take full control over the static assets servering by running `$ reframe eject server-assets`.